White Front: Entering the Puget Sound market

 White Front entered the Seattle/Tacoma market on October 19, 1967, with the North Seattle location in a 155,000-square-foot building and a parking lot with a capacity for 1,000 vehicles.
 The grand opening was hosted by the stars of Petticoat Junction, Howard Duff, and Sharon Vaughn, the former Miss Washington of 1958, who was known as Miss White Front for the opening.
 It was televised live for three hours on KING-TV.
 Four additional stores were built in high-traffic areas in Burien, Tacoma, Bellevue, and Everett.

+Two weeks after the opening of the North Seattle location, the second White Front store in Washington state was open in Tacoma on November 1, 1967.

+No newspaper articles can be located that mentions the opening of the Burien store.
+In November 1969, the fourth store in Washington state was opened on 148th Avenue in Bellevue.

+The fifth and last store in Washington state was opened at the Everett Mall in Everett in May 1971.